Mental Health Needs and Service Standards for Black Children and Youth

 Additional research also shows that some members of Toronto’s Black communities who identify as having African and/or Caribbean ancestry may have limited knowledge of health promotion activities, relying primarily on healthcare providers and social networks for information.
 In that work, ACB community members emphasized health awareness, advocacy, sensitivity, and autonomy as priority areas for health promotion.
 This project will continue some of that research, prioritizing community knowledge about available services, identifying needs, assets, and addressing challenges in healthcare system navigation.

-Our goal here is to generate community-informed, expert-informed, real-time evidence in a CBR approach involving community, service providers, funders, and relevant literature to understand current needs, concerns, assets, and supports that work.
+We will generate community- and expert-informed, real-time evidence in a CBR approach involving community, service providers, funders, and relevant literature to understand current needs, concerns, assets, and supports that work.
 We will consult with experts and community members to recommend a future state that is tangible, efficient, and acceptable to the community to improve their quality of life, all grounded in an equity perspective.

 Our approach – from evidence informed current state to future state